bardiaAsraary/IIoT-Office-Monitoring/README.md

 | Node-RED Flows        | `node_red/flows.json`              |
 | Formal Verification   | TLA+ specs in `Verification/`      |
 | Documentation         | `docs/documentation.md`            |
 ---

-## 📝 Notes

-- Ensure all software is installed and running on compatible versions.
-- The project is designed for reproducibility and can serve as a demonstrator or teaching material for IIoT concepts.
-- For any issues or questions, please refer to the documentation or contact the project author.

----

-Paho MQTT Python Client
 =======
 ## 🔗 References